-Reinstate to subgrade level trenches cut through pavements and other construction by backfilling the trench with stabilised select fill compacted to 95% relative compaction.
+For trenches cut through pavements reinstate to subgrade surface by backfilling the trench with stabilised select fill compacted to 95% relative compaction.

 Construct base/sub-base layers of the pavement in accordance with PAVEMENTS AND SHOULDERS work section in the Standard Specification for Roadworks.